supercollider/supercollider.github.io/development/building-raspberrypi.md

 Compiling SCIDE natively on Raspberry Pi Raspbian
 ==
-note: this is for building the latest version of supercollider including qt gui components and the ide under **raspbian stretch with desktop**. it is the easiest way to compile sc and this version can also run headless. see below for building non-qt, non scide under **raspbian stretch lite** (more advanced).
+note: this is for building the latest version of supercollider including qt gui components and the ide under **raspbian with desktop**. it is the easiest way to compile sc and this version can also run headless. see below for building non-qt, non scide under **raspbian lite** (more advanced).

 requirements
 --
-* raspberry pi 2 or 3 (also rpi0 and rpi1 but note that compiling will take a _long_ time)
+* raspberry pi 2, 3 or 4 (also rpi0 and rpi1 but note that compiling will take a _long_ time)
-* sd card with [raspbian-stretch](https://www.raspberrypi.org/downloads/raspbian) (note: not stretch lite)
+* sd card with [raspbian desktop](https://www.raspberrypi.org/downloads/raspbian) stretch or buster. (note: not lite)
 * router with ethernet internet connection for the rpi
 * screen, mouse and keyboard (although you can also do it all via ssh)
 * optional: usb soundcard with headphones or speakers connected